pdfcrowd/pdfcrowd-wordpress-save-as-image/README.txt

 **Output**

-The output image can be downloaded or opened direclty in a browser.
-It can be configured by option "Button Click Action".
+The output image can be either downloaded or opened directly in the browser.
+This can be configured with the "Button Click Action" option.

-The output name is created automatically according the permalink or can be specified in custom options, e.g.
+The output file name is generated automatically or can be specified in custom options, e.g.

 `[save_as_image_pdfcrowd output_name='my-page.png' button_background_color='red']`

+**Support**

+Please contact us on support@pdfcrowd.com us if you need any help.
+We recommend that you check our [FAQ](https://pdfcrowd.com/faq/).
+It contains answers to many common questions.

 == Installation ==

-1. Search for "Save as Image by Pdfcrowd" in your WordPress backend and click install, or download the save-as-image-pdfcrowd.zip file and unzip it.
+1. Go to your WordPress backend, search for "Save as Image by Pdfcrowd" and then click "Install".
+Or you can download the save-as-image-pdfcrowd.zip file and unzip it.
 2. If you downloaded the zip, upload the save-as-image-pdfcrowd folder into wp-content/plugins folder.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin.

+== Pdfcrowd License ==

+The plugin does not require any registrations.
+It is fully functional, the free version just adds a watermark over the content.

+A valid Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) removes the demo watermark.
+To enable the API license on the plugin, just enter your Pdfcrowd username and the API key in the plugin settings in the Pdfcrowd API Credentials tab.

+A single Pdfcrowd [API license](https://pdfcrowd.com/user/account/api2-license/?ref=wordpress) can be used for both our plugins on multiple WordPress websites.
+Moreover, the API license enables you to use Pdfcrowd [conversion API](https://pdfcrowd.com/doc/api/) directly.

 == Frequently Asked Questions ==